 Scholars and leaders

 The Middle Level program at St. Luke’s addresses the developmental needs and strengths of students in grades six through eight.
-A rotating block schedule increases instructional time for students while also providing longer class periods necessary for deeper study, group activities, and student inquiry.
+Our best practices approach to instructional time for students allows for deeper study, group activities, and student inquiry.
 Personal technology enhances learning in the different subject areas, and sixth grade students build upon their introductory course from the previous year to develop increasing autonomy in their appropriate use of technology.
 Middle Level advisors work daily with their small group of advisees to help them navigate the challenges and exhilarations of these years.

 The Middle Level academic program is both vigorous and rigorous.
 St. Luke’s graduates will be exceptionally